siduction/sidu-manual/data/en/0520-lamp-start_en.md

 **PHP**

-The Apache server stores the error messages of PHP in its log files under */var/log/apache2/*.
-Erroneous PHP functions generate a message in the called web page.
+The Apache server stores the error messages of PHP in its log files under **/var/log/apache2/**.
+Erroneous PHP functions generate a message on the called web page.
 This behavior can be configured in the *php.ini* files of the respective interface.
 See the [LAMP-PHP](./0523-lamp-php_en.md#php-setup) manual page.